Rafer Johnson: Achievements

 Johnson was named Sports Illustrateds Sportsman of the Year in 1958 and won the James E. Sullivan Award as the top amateur athlete in the United States in 1960, breaking that award's color barrier.
 In 1962, he received the Golden Plate Award of the American Academy of Achievement.
 He was chosen to ignite the Olympic Flame during the opening ceremonies of the 1984 Summer Olympics in Los Angeles, becoming the first Black athlete in Olympic history to do so.
-In 1994, he was elected into the first class of the World Sports Humanitarian Hall of Fame.
+In 1990, he was inducted into the National High School Hall of Fame.
+In 1994, he was elected into the World Sports Humanitarian Hall of Fame as part of its inaugural class.

 In 1998, Johnson was named one of ESPN's 100 Greatest North American Athletes of the 20th Century.
 In 2006, the NCAA named him one of the 100 Most Influential Student Athletes of the past 100 years.
 On August 25, 2009, Governor Schwarzenegger and Maria Shriver announced that Johnson would be one of 13 California Hall of Fame inductees in The California Museum's yearlong exhibit.
 The induction ceremony was on December 1, 2009, in Sacramento, California.
 Johnson was a member of The Pigskin Club of Washington, D.C.
 National Intercollegiate All-American Football Players Honor Roll.

 Rafer Johnson Junior High School in Kingsburg, California is named in his honor, as are Rafer Johnson Community Day School and Rafer Johnson Children's Center, both in Bakersfield, California.
 The latter school, which has classes for special education students from the ages of birth-5, also puts on an annual Rafer Johnson Day.
 Every year Johnson himself spoke at the event and cheered on hundreds of students with special needs as they participated in a variety of track and field events.

 In 2010, Johnson received the Fernando Award for Civic Accomplishment from the Fernando Foundation and in 2011, he was inducted into the Bakersfield City School District Hall of Fame.
 Additionally, Rafer acted as the athletic advisor to Dan Guerrero, Director of Athletics at UCLA.
 He was Inducted into the Texas Track and Field Coaches Hall of Fame, Class of 2016.

 In November 2014, Johnson received the Athletes in Excellence Award from The Foundation for Global Sports Development, in recognition of his community service efforts and work with youth.

 In 2005, Johnson was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.